Controversial Lenin statue unveiled in Germany's Gelsenkirchen | DW | 20.06.2020

-A statue of Soviet leader Vladimir Lenin has been revealed to the public in the western German city of Gelsenkirchen.
+A statue of Soviet leader Vladimir Lenin has been unveiled in the western German city of Gelsenkirchen.
 The installation comes amid global protests against monuments to controversial historical figures.

-Over 30 years after the end of communism in Germany, the city of Gelsenkirchen in Germany's west on Saturday unveiled a new monument to the controversial Soviet leader Vladimir Lenin.
+Over 30 years after the end of communism in the eastern bloc, the western German city of Gelsenkirchen on Saturday unveiled a new monument to the controversial Soviet leader Vladimir Lenin.

 The unveiling took place amid global protest over statues immortalizing divisive historical figures.